 However, a lot of people live and die by Gantt charts and these options are for you.

 Now, let’s dive into some of the best Gantt chart options!

 ClickUp most definitely has a Gantt chart!
 This feature includes start and end dates, drag-and-drop functionality, dependencies, and surprise!
 You get even more capabilities with custom fields, reporting, and storage once you upgrade your plan.

-And you don’t lose out on any of the awesome features that come with our free plan, which include lots of amazing things that you never knew you needed like:
+And you don’t lose out on any of the awesome features which include lots of amazing things that you never knew you needed like:

 - Multiple views including Board, List, Box and Time (Gantt Chart)

 - Assigned comments